By Elizabeth Holmes

 Clinical Nutritionist Educator, Mission Health

-Fall brings bold colors and fun to western North Carolina, and Mission Health brings you a series of fall-friendly recipes, beginning with Eggplant & Tomato Gratin to welcome the first day of the season.
+Fall brings bold colors and fun to western North Carolina, and Mission Health brings you a series of fall-friendly recipes.
+This week, Curried Butternut Soup to keep your family warm on a brisk autumn evening.

 - cooking spray

-Preheat oven to 375 degrees F. Arrange eggplant slices in a single layer on a baking sheet coated with cooking spray.
-Coat slices with cooking spray; sprinkle with salt.
-Bake for 16 minutes, turning after 8 minutes.
+Preheat oven to 400 degrees F. Arrange squash in a single layer on a foil-lined baking sheet coated with cooking spray.
+Bake for 45 minutes or until tender.